bubiji/docs.kazuo.ai/docs/intro.md

 Dian Li

-Worked for IBM and Huawei.
+Worked for IBM and Huawei
-Worked on artificial intelligence projects as a consultant for Microsoft in early years
+Worked on AI projects as a consultant for Microsoft in early years
-Currently focusing on AI
-Aiming to assist users to "build the cerebral cortex".
-Strengthening the irreplaceable parts of the human brain.
+Currently focusing on AI applications and data analysis Aiming to assist users to "build the cerebral cortex" Strengthening the irreplaceable parts of the human brain

 Continuously updated